The Accounting Equation Explained with Examples

 - Revenue Generated

-In addition, there are four transactions that will have an impact on the balance sheet:
+In addition, four transactions will have an impact on the balance sheet:

 - The capital contribution